ForestAdmin/agent-nodejs/docs/agent-customization/relationships/single-record.md

-Relationships that point to a single record are displayed in the frontend as links.
+Relationships that point to a single record are displayed in the GUI as links.

 Once configured, they can be used in [charts](https://docs.forestadmin.com/user-guide/dashboards/charts),